 HIS 122.
-WORLD HISTORY II (3-0-3)
+WORLD HISTORY II (3-0-3) PREREQUISITE: Appropriate placement scores.

 This course is a continuation of HIS 121; it covers world history, both western and non-western, from the early modern era to the present.

 HIS 201.
 UNITED STATES HISTORY I (3-0-3) PREREQUISITE: Appropriate placement scores.